zemation/cloud-master-io-library/cloud-services/google-cloud-platform/gcp-certifications/associate-cloud-engineer/section-3/google-associate-cloud-engineer-3-7.md

 10. Deploy your resources using the YAML configuration files in your Kubernetes cluster.
 Config Connector will automatically create, update, and delete resources as necessary based on the configuration files.

 By following these steps, you can install and configure Config Connector in Google Kubernetes Engine to manage resources using YAML configuration files.

+Here are some best practices for using Config Connector in Google Kubernetes Engine (GKE):
+- Use declarative configuration: Config Connector allows you to define Google Cloud resources using Kubernetes manifests.
+To ensure consistency and avoid configuration drift, it's recommended to use a declarative approach to configuration.
+- Use namespaces: Use namespaces to organize and manage Config Connector resources.
+- Use RBAC: Use Role-Based Access Control (RBAC) to control access to Config Connector resources.
+- Use custom resources: Use Custom Resource Definitions (CRDs) to define and manage custom resources in Google Cloud.
+- Use policy controller: Use the Policy Controller add-on to enforce policies on Config Connector resources.
+- Use resource hierarchy: Use resource hierarchy to organize and manage Google Cloud resources.
+Config Connector resources should be organized under the appropriate hierarchy.
+- Use labels and annotations: Use labels and annotations to tag and manage Config Connector resources.
+- Use versioning: Use versioning to manage changes to Config Connector resources.
+Ensure that changes are thoroughly tested before being rolled out to production.
+- Use monitoring and logging: Use monitoring and logging to keep track of Config Connector resources and detect any issues or errors.

+By following these best practices, you can effectively manage Google Cloud resources using Config Connector in GKE.